WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Together, these frameworks converge on a single insight: transcripts are the minimum viable infrastructure for a learning system.** They satisfy Kolb’s demand for reviewable experience, enable Argyris and Schön’s norm interrogation, operationalise Nonaka and Takeuchi’s knowledge conversion, provide Walsh and Ungson’s retention facility, and create Senge’s shared mental models.
 This is why transcript reform represents **least-resistance transformation**: it doesn’t demand new institutions, increased funding, or cultural revolution.
 It simply closes the foundational gap — **the absence of a verified record** — that prevents every other reform from taking root.
 The PLO, Pathfinder, and presumption repeal can only succeed if their implementation is *knowable, verifiable, and learnable*.
 Transcripts make that possible.
 They transform hearings from transient speech acts into **accountable, analyzable, and improvable institutional knowledge**.

+This integration of learning-system theories into justice-system analysis provides a new conceptual apparatus for measuring institutional learning capacity through transcript accessibility.

 ## 5. Logical Mapping: From Crises to Transparency Deficits